zelladays/spotify-me/README.md

 ## 🎶 Features

-- View your top songs and artists from Spotify.
+- View your top song and artist from Spotify.
-- Interact with the music player to play, pause, and skip tracks.
-- Explore detailed information about each song and artist.
+- View a list of your top songs over the past 4 weeks.

 ## 📚 Learn More

-To learn more about React, check out the [React documentation](https://reactjs.org/).

-For more information on how to use the Spotify API and retrieve user data, refer to the [Spotify Web API documentation](https://developer.spotify.com/documentation/web-api/).

-Enjoy exploring your Spotify music with Spotify Me! 🎧🎉
+Enjoy exploring your Spotify music with SpotifyMe! 🎧🎉